 Unlike some villages, Holland Patent isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Holland Patent are a mix of both white- and blue-collar jobs.
 Overall, Holland Patent is a village of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Holland Patent who work in healthcare (14.09%), teaching (14.09%), and personal care services (10.74%).

-Being a small village, Holland Patent does not have a public transit system used by locals to get to and from work.
+Holland Patent is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Holland Patent are very well educated compared to the average community in the nation: 39.71% of adults in Holland Patent have a bachelor's degree or even advanced degree.